 - The MMU recommends that the LOC calculation used in the Regulation Market be based on the resource's dispatched energy offer schedule, not the lower of its price or cost offer schedule.
 (Priority: Medium.
 First reported 2010.
-Status: Pending before FERC.) - The MMU recommends that all data necessary to perform the Regulation Market three pivotal supplier test be saved so that the test can be replicated.
+Status: FERC rejected, pending rehearing request before FERC.) - The MMU recommends that, to prevent gaming, there be a penalty enforced in the Regulation Market as a reduction in performance score and/or a forfeiture of revenues when resource owners elect to deassign assigned regulation resources within the hour.
 (Priority: Medium.
 First reported 2016.
-Status: Not adopted.) - The MMU recommends that, to prevent gaming, there be a penalty enforced in the Regulation Market as a reduction in performance score and/or a forfeiture of revenues when resource owners elect to deassign assigned regulation resources within the hour.
+Status: Not adopted.
+FERC rejected, pending rehearing request before FERC.) - The MMU recommends enhanced documentation of the implementation of the Regulation Market design.
 (Priority: Medium.
+First reported 2010.
+Status: FERC rejected, pending rehearing request before FERC.) - The MMU recommends that all data necessary to perform the Regulation Market three pivotal supplier test be saved so that the test can be replicated.
+(Priority: Medium.
 First reported 2016.
-Status: Not adopted.
-Pending before FERC.) - The MMU recommends the use of a single five minute clearing price based on actual five minute LMP and lost opportunity cost to improve the performance of the Regulation Market.
+Status: Not adopted.) - The MMU recommends the use of a single five minute clearing price based on actual five minute LMP and lost opportunity cost to improve the performance of the Regulation Market.
 (Priority: Medium.
 First reported 2010.
 Status: Adopted in 2012.) - The MMU recommends that PJM be required to save data elements necessary for verifying the performance of the Regulation Market.
 (Priority: Medium.
 First reported 2010.
-Status: Not adopted.) - The MMU recommends enhanced documentation of the implementation of the Regulation Market design.
-(Priority: Medium.
-First reported 2010.
-Status: Pending before FERC.) - The MMU recommends that the rule requiring that tier 1 synchronized reserve resources are paid the tier 2 price when the nonsynchronized reserve price is above zero be eliminated immediately and that, under the current rule, tier 1 synchronized reserve resources not be paid the tier 2 price when they do not respond.
+Status: Not adopted.) - The MMU recommends that the rule requiring that tier 1 synchronized reserve resources are paid the tier 2 price when the nonsynchronized reserve price is above zero be eliminated immediately and that, under the current rule, tier 1 synchronized reserve resources not be paid the tier 2 price when they do not respond.
 (Priority: High.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that the tier 2 synchronized reserve must offer requirement be enforced.
-The MMU recommends that PJM define a set of acceptable reasons why a unit can be made unavailable daily or hourly and require unit owners to select a reason in Markets Gateway whenever making a unit unavailable either daily or hourly or
+The MMU recommends that PJM define a set of acceptable reasons why a unit can be made unavailable daily or hourly and require unit owners to select a reason in Markets Gateway whenever making a unit unavailable either daily or hourly or setting the offer MW to 0 MW.
+(Priority: Medium.
+First reported 2013.
+Status: Partially adopted.)